rintnetwork/front-end/src/content/rey/get-involved/staking-community-grants/index.md

 - _What new staking tools are you building?_
 - _How can you make a stakers life easier, more productive, or just generally more delightful?_

 Other topic areas are welcome too!
 Be it research, testing frameworks, infographics, and so on.
-The point of the program is to help contribute to the long term health of the rnt staking and validator community.
+The point of the program is to help contribute to the long term health of the rey staking and validator community.
 If your proposal advances this aim, tell us about it!

 In addition to the prompt questions above, here's a wishlist of avenues to explore.